intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/Devices/inverter POST example.md

 - 2 AC Loads as shown by `load.volts` / `load.amps`.

-The size of each Inverter dataset is 367 bytes including whitespace, or 248 bytes if whitespace is stripped (by using JSON.stringify).
+The size of each Inverter dataset is 367 bytes including whitespace, or 248 bytes if whitespace is stripped (using JSON.stringify).

 ```